 The Ultimate Solo Travel Guide Infographic with Helpful Tips and Tricks

-In my particular case my first solo travel adventure was by chance.
-I was in business with my partner who had been living in Hongkong many years before.
-We had made connections with some companies in China and someone needed to go there in person.
-My partner didn’t want to go so I volunteered.
+In my particular case my first solo travel adventure outside of the country was by chance.
+I was in business with my partner who had been living in Hong Kong many years before.

 It was quite an unusual experience.
 Going to a foreign country with essentially no advance preparation was not something I ever expected.
-But it turned out well.
-I saw a lot of Hongkong and went to a few cities in China.
-However, I must say we had two partners in Hongkong we had no choice to have due to our business with China.
+But it turned out quite well.
+I saw a lot of Hong Kong and went to a few cities in China.
+However, I must say we had two partners in Hong Kong we had no choice but to have due to our business with China.

 Solo Travel can be a Fantastic Experience